The 3 B's of Reading

 The Maiwand Lion is one of Reading's best known and loved local characters.
-The 31 foot, 16 ton, sculpture was built by a local sculptor, George Blackwell Simmonds (of Simond's brewing fame), and commemorates the men killed at the battle of Maiwand, in Afghanistan, in July 1880.
+The 31 foot, 16 ton, sculpture was built by a local sculptor, George Blackwell Simonds (of Simonds brewing fame), and commemorates the men killed at the battle of Maiwand, in Afghanistan, in July 1880.

 The lion strides atop its plinth in the Forbury Gardens and features on the masthead of the "Reading Evening Post" and on the crest of Reading Football Club.